njhereee/Soot-Sprite-Collector/README.md

 🌿 Totoro Soot Sprite Collector 🍄
 Hiii!
 Welcome to Totoro's little adventure! ✨ This is a cute pixel art mini-game made with love, inspired by the magical world of Studio Ghibli.
-Come on, help Totoro collect the adorable Soot Sprites!
+I made it just for fun so don't expect too much huhu, it's just a simple game btw/ So come on, help Totoro collect the adorable Soot Sprites!

 ✨ What's Special?
 Cute Pixel Art: Classic retro visuals that'll make you smile!